hellory4n/libtrippin/README.md

 - Arenas for memory management
 - Arrays, strings, hashmaps
 - Simple math for games
-- Simple logging
+- Basic logging
-- Files/IO (no need to include windows.h)
+- Files/IO
 - Spicy functional errors
 - And more